Liberty Baptist Chaplains, called to bear the presence and message of Jesus Christ around the globe.

 Keith has 28 years of experience in the United States Army as a Chaplain (and is a retired Colonel).
 He and his family were missionaries with the Foreign Mission Board (IMB) in Costa Rica and Mexico for six years.
 In addition, he has served in several churches as pastor or associate pastor roles.

-He is married to Pam Travis from Greensboro, North Carolina.
-They have been married for 37 years.
-They live in Nashville, TN and have three adult children (including a son in law), and 2 grandchildren, who are the love of his life!
+He and his wife Pam have been married for 37 years.
+Pam is originally from Greensboro, North Carolina.
+They live in Orlando, Florida, and have three adult children (including a son in law), and 2 grandchildren, who are the love of their lives!

-Keith spends his spare time as a Professor with Liberty Divinity School, Gateway Seminary (Golden Gate Theological Seminary), and Columbia International Seminary (Columbia SC) where he teaches classes on Chaplaincy to online students, as well as in-resident work during intensive weeks.
+Keith spends his spare time as a Professor with Liberty University School of Divinity, Gateway Seminary (Golden Gate Theological Seminary), and Columbia International Seminary (Columbia SC) where he teaches classes on Chaplaincy to online students, as well as in-resident work during intensive weeks.